openpracticelibrary/openpracticelibrary/src/pages/practice/find-your-brent-humanized-variant-of-toc.md

   4. Who in our team is intimidating because of how much he knows?

   5. Who in our team knows how to do everything?

+  \[note: what do we do after this point?
+This feels a bit like we've just pointed the finger at someone, and we need to make sure that they're ok and feeling safe, and we have some steps to take to begin to resolve it.]
 difficulty: easy
 participants:
   - team